Torpedoman Second Class Henry Breault Award

 The Naval Submarine League Torpedoman Second Class Henry Breault Award for Submarine Professional Excellence recognizes E6 and below personnel (Active or Reserve) for achievement, contribution, specific action or consistent performance, which best exemplifies the traditional spirit embodied in the Submarine Force.

-For outstanding professional performance as Torpedo Division Leading Petty Officer on USS JOHN WARNER (SSN 787).
+for outstanding professional performance as Acting Machinery Division Leading Petty Officer on USS JOHN WARNER (SSN 785).

 Torpedoman Second Class Henry Breault